grin-compiler/grin/AbstractInterpretation.md

   - val: T a b | () | a | Lit
   - lpat: T a b | () | a | Lit
   - cpat: T a b | Lit

+Conteptually the HPT analysis is done like the generic eval function was inlined.